 8. Don’t pay the store to do work for you

 You’d think after all of the bagged lettuce recalls and health scares, people would stop buying the stuff.
-Apparently the lure of convenience is just too strong, and that can cost shoppers in more ways than one.
+Apparently, the lure of convenience is just too strong, and that can cost shoppers in more ways than one.

 Having the store wash and chop vegetables for you is convenient but it drives the cost up sometimes as much as 40 percent.
 Spending an hour washing and chopping vegetables on the weekend might not sound like a lot of fun, but when it translates into savings of $20 or more it’s worth it!

-The same goes with grated cheese.
+The same goes for grated cheese.
 An 8-oz. package of shredded cheddar costs $2.29 at my Kroger’s but a block of cheddar that weighs twice as much costs only a dollar more.
 Cheese that’s shredded at home melts better, too, since it isn’t dusted with cellulose powder to keep it from clumping.